Chinese users play cat-and-mouse with censors amid protests

 It’s possible to access the global internet from China by using technologies such as virtual private networks that disguise internet traffic, but these systems are illegal and many Chinese internet users access only the domestic internet.
 Wang does not use a VPN.

 “I think I can say for all the mainlanders in my generation that we are really excited,” said Wang.
-“But we’re also really disappointed because we can’t do anything… They just keep censoring, keep deleting, and even releasing fake accounts to praise the cops.”
+“But we’re also really disappointed because we can’t do anything. … They just keep censoring, keep deleting, and even releasing fake accounts to praise the cops.”

 But the system works well enough to stop many users from ever seeing them.
 When protests broke out across China over the weekend, Carmen Ou, who lives in Beijing, initially didn’t notice.

-Note: This story has been corrected to reflect the day of the Urumqi fire was Thursday, Nov.
-24, not Friday.